How much does scaffolding cost

 For you to ensure that the scaffolding is in line with the health and safety requirements, some of the things you ought to do include the following:

 - Make sure the scaffolding is safe and it meets all the safety standards before you start to use it.

 - Make sure you check if the scaffold is safe every seven days while it’s up.

 - Ensure that the scaffolds are safe after any damage, extreme weather conditions or any alterations.

 The different types of scaffolding

 Depending on the type of project and the accessibility needed, there is quite a variety of scaffolding options to choose from.
-Some of these common types are as highlighted below:

 - Single scaffold.
 This type of scaffold consists of a single frame with putlogs as the supporting beams and planks to provide easy access to the builders.